 Ensure Compliance with Twilio’s Policies

-The best way to avoid fees for non-compliance is to make sure your traffic aligns with Twilio’s Messaging Policy and T-Mobile’s Code of Conduct.
+The best way to avoid fines for non-compliance is to make sure your traffic aligns with Twilio’s Messaging Policy and T-Mobile’s Code of Conduct.
 You can also refer to CTIA’s Best Practices documentation and adopt industry standards into your operations and/or services.

 For more information on Messaging best practices, see our US SMS guidelines and help article on forbidden messaging use cases.